Traditional Christmas PuddingCourse: All Recipes, Dessert, FoodDifficulty: Medium

 1 1/2 cup dried currants

-2 cups mixed cut-up candied fruit
+2 cups mixed cut-up dried fruit of your choice

-1/2 cup chopped blanched almonds
+1/2 cup chopped blanched almonds (can be omitted)

 1 cup soft day-old bread crumbs